 One thing to watch out for (maybe only on the Mac), when you first plugin the transmitter to the USB port it can take a long time for the “T-LITE” drive to mount and show up as a device on your Mac.
 Until it does, Companion will not be able to read or write models.
 It says it can’t find the radio.
 Just be patient.
 Sometimes VERY patient, but it will get there eventually.

 If you are hooped – your transmitter is messed up and nothing seems to be working.
 You get multiple warnings when you boot and you don’t know what is going on, it might be time for a “Factory Reset”.
 Luckily this is easy – but its tricky to find.
 This is how you do it:-

 - Power off and restart your T-Lite

 - Press SYS to go to the Radio System menu

-- Press MDL (how many times) to get to the Radio Setup page.
+- Press MDL 5 times to get to the Hardware page.